-Drawing from Paul’s practical encouragement in 2 Corinthians 9, Alistair Begg reminds us that although generous giving brings its own rewards, this should never be the incentive for our generosity.
-Because giving is an expression of our faith, it should be worked out privately and prayerfully.
-In this way, we can give cheerfully and God will be glorified.
+Most Christians are prepared to acknowledge that we should give.
+But do we know why?
+Drawing from Paul’s practical encouragement to the Corinthian church, Alistair Begg reminds us that although generous giving brings its own rewards, this should never be the incentive for our generosity.
+Because giving is an expression of our faith, it should be determined privately and prayerfully, not out of obligation or pity.
+In this way, we can give cheerfully even as God is glorified.

 1Now it is superfluous for me to write to you about the ministry for the saints, 2for I know your readiness, of which I boast about you to the people of Macedonia, saying that Achaia has been ready since last year.
 And your zeal has stirred up most of them.
 3But I am sending1 the brothers so that our boasting about you may not prove empty in this matter, so that you may be ready, as I said you would be.
 4Otherwise, if some Macedonians come with me and find that you are not ready, we would be humiliated—to say nothing of you—for being so confident.
 5So I thought it necessary to urge the brothers to go on ahead to you and arrange in advance for the gift2 you have promised, so that it may be ready as a willing gift, not as an exaction.3